CanonicalLtd/maas-docs/en/nodes-hw-testing.md

 Deployment.

 !!!
 Note:
-    This feature only works with nodes that are backed by physical hardware (e.g. it is incompatible with KVM-based nodes).
+    The majority of testing scripts only work with nodes that are backed by physical hardware (e.g. they may be incompatible with KVM-based nodes).

 ## Apply a hardware test